expressjs/multer/README.md

 ## Options

 Multer accepts an options object, the most basic of which is the `dest` property, which tells Multer where to upload the files.
 In case you omit the options object, the file will be renamed and uploaded to the temporary directory of the system.
-If the option inMemory is true, the dest property is ignored, no data is written to disk, and data is kept in a buffer accessible in the file object.
+If the `inMemory` option is true, the dest property is ignored, no data is written to disk, and data is kept in a buffer accessible in the file object.

 By the default, Multer will rename the files so as to avoid name conflicts.
 The renaming function can be customized according to your needs.